Vilicee/binary_to_text/README.md

-# binary_to_decimal
+# binary_to_text
-A very simple binary to decimal translator.
+A very simple binary to text translator.

 This program will help you if you encounter someone who only communicates by sending you files containing 8-bit binary numbers.
+It interpretes the binary numbers to base 10 numbers and then prints out the corresponding ASCII character.

 Makefile has just the following rules:
 - Make, this compiles the program